kchun014/rshell/README.md

 ## RShell €
 This program is meant to simulate bash shell
 It uses a euro sign instead of a $ in order to show that it's not the standard shell.
 It contains a unique exit command in "Done"

-Open the JSON to get the link to the project.

-Change branches to "exec" in order to see the full project.

-First, run the program, then run the output, which should simulate the bash shell.

 Created and maintained by Kau Chung and Andre Cuevas.

 ## Features
 -All usr/bin commands
 -logical operators
     examples:
         i) a || b

-        >command 'b' will run only if command 'a' failed.

-        ii) a && b
+        >command 'b' will run only if command 'a' failed. ii) a && b
         >command 'b' will run only if command 'a' runs.
 -flag extensions
 -highly optimized exit commands
 -now including git commands!
 -Custom end command (Done)

 ## Tests
 Tested various combinations of commands, logical operators, end statements, and exit calls.
 Attached to folder.

 ## Contributors

 Kau Chung
 Andre Cuevas
 stackoverflow
 Cplusplusreference
 Boost::Technologies
 Brian Craites